emirdemirel/ASA_ICASSP2021/README.md

 Note : If you have any problems during the pipeline, look up for the relevant process in ```run_mirex2020_alignment.sh```

-## B) Audio-to-lyrics Alignment for Long recordings
+## B) Audio-to-lyrics Alignment for short recordings

 This pipeline was designed for retrieving word and phoneme alignments from short audio recordings.